Fig 1. Lunar Orbiter.

-First photo of the Earth from the Moon, sent back by Lunar Obiter 1 on Aug.
-23, 1966.
+Fig 2.
+First photo of Earth from the Moon, sent back by Lunar Obiter 1 on 23 August 1966.

-Lunar Orbiter was a series of five, highly maneuverable, Moon-orbiting NASA spacecraft, launched in 1966–67.
+Lunar Orbiter was a series of five, highly maneuverable, Moon-orbiting NASA spacecraft, launched in 1966–1967 (Fig 1).
 The Lunar Orbiters' primary mission was to obtain topographic data in the lunar equatorial region between 43° E and 56° W to help in the selection of suitable landing sites for the unmanned Surveyor and manned Apollo missions.
 With this objective achieved by Lunar Orbiter 3, the remaining two flights were able to carry out further photography of lunar surface features for purely scientific purposes.
-Altogether, 99% of the Moon was photographed with a resolution of 60 meters or better.
+Altogether, 99% of the Moon was photographed with a resolution of 60 m or better.

 |Lunar Orbiter 1||Aug 10, 1966||Aug 18-19, 1966||386|